CUS690/johnnybot-serverless/README.md

 ---

 ## Final Notes
 Follow these steps to replicate the project locally or deploy it to the web.
-Let me know if you encounter any issues!
+Good luck!